lcamichigan/sigman/README.md

 televisions out of the frame unless a television is integral to the event (as at an away game viewing party or a video game tournament).

-* Prefer photos of Sigma members, especially photos of undergraduate and alumni members together.
+* Prefer photos of Sigma members, especially photos of collegiate and alumni members together.
 Avoid taking photos that contain neither people nor the chapter house.